watsondg/assets-loader/README.md

 ===

 A simple batch assets loader.
-This is a fork from (Ian McGregor's assets-loader)[https://github.com/ianmcgregor/assets-loader].
+This is a fork from [Ian McGregor's assets-loader](https://github.com/ianmcgregor/assets-loader).

 ### Install